MicrosoftDocs/visualstudio-docs/docs/ide/fips.md

 > [!NOTE]
 > Apps and solutions that you develop for non-Microsoft platforms like Linux, iOS, or Android might not use FIPS 140-2 approved algorithms.
 Third-party software included with Visual Studio or extensions that you install also might not use FIPS 140-2 approved algorithms.
 And, development for SharePoint solutions does not support FIPS 140-2 compliance mode.

-To configure FIPS 140-2 compliance mode for Visual Studio, install .NET Framework 4.8 and enable the Windows group policy setting: "System cryptography: Use FIPS compliant algorithms for encryption, hashing, and signing."
+To configure FIPS 140-2 compliance mode for Visual Studio, [install .NET Framework 4.8](https://dotnet.microsoft.com/download/dotnet-framework/net48) and then enable the Windows group policy setting: "System cryptography: Use FIPS compliant algorithms for encryption, hashing, and signing."

 ## What is FIPS?